Firewalls and Network Security Fundamentals

 Stateful Firewalls vs Next-Generation Firewalls

-Traditional stateful firewalls can't see inside encrypted traffic or understand applications.
+Next-generation firewalls add application-layer visibility that traditional stateful firewalls lack, but the distinction is blurring as most firewalls sold today include at least basic NGFW capabilities.
 They make decisions based purely on the network layer—IP addresses and ports.
 This is sufficient to block many attacks, but it's insufficient to block others.

 Next-generation firewalls evolved to add visibility and control at the application layer.
 Instead of just allowing or denying traffic on a port, a next-generation firewall can see what application is using the port and make decisions based on the application.
 An NGFW can block Facebook access while allowing port 443 (HTTPS) generally.
 It can prevent users from uploading files to cloud storage services while allowing normal web browsing.
 It can see inside encrypted connections (with appropriate decryption) and block specific file types or applications even when they're encrypted.